Russia renews strikes on Ukraine capital, hits other cities

 Kyiv was one of many targets Saturday.
 The Ukrainian president’s office reported missile strikes and shelling over the past 24 hours in eight regions across the country.

-The governor of the Lviv region in western Ukraine — long considered a safe zone — reported airstrikes on the region by Russian Su-35 aircraft that took off from neighboring Belarus.
+The governor of the Lviv region in western Ukraine, which has been only sporadically touched by the war’s violence, reported airstrikes on the region by Russian Su-35 aircraft that took off from neighboring Belarus.

 In apparent preparations for its assault on the east, the Russian military intensified shelling of Kharkiv, Ukraine’s second-largest city, in recent days.
 Friday’s attack killed civilians and wounded more than 50 people, the Ukrainian president’s office reported.